Karl Rottmanner

 Karl Borromäus Rottmanner (30 October 1783 – 8 July 1824) was a German poet, philosopher, and politician.
 Born in Munich, he was the son of lawyer and agricultural reformer Simon Rottmanner (1740-1813) and his wife Maria Anna Barbara Paur (1746–1828).
 His first cousin once removed was German composer and organist Eduard Rottmanner.
-He studied law at the Ludwig Maximilian University of Munich where he earned a PhD.
+He studied law at the Ludwig-Maximilians-Universität München where he earned a PhD.
 While a student there he belonged to a student patriotic movement led by Johann Nepomuk von Ringseis.
 After graduating, he became a member of the Landtag of Bavaria.
 He died in Ast.